auliakhalqillah/auliakhalqillah.github.io/about.md

 # More Information

-If you have any inquiry, please email me to auliakhalqillah.mail@gmail.com

-You may also find the technical notes regarding programming (Python) and seismic hazard on [notes.auliakhalqillah.com](notes.auliakhalqillah.com)
+You can find the technical notes regarding programming (Python) and seismic hazard on [notes.auliakhalqillah.com](notes.auliakhalqillah.com)